Approaching Modern Theatre: Acting and Directing

 This program is focused on the study of modern theatre, primarily the twentieth-century theatre in the West, through both theoretical explorations and practical exercises.
 We will examine the history and theory of modern theatre, from the turn of the twentieth century to the early phase of postmodernity later in the century, with a special emphasis on the development of acting and directing.
 Major movements, pivotal happenings, influential artists, plays and playwrights from around the world, with their indelible marks on the modern stage, will inform the program inquiry and drive our own creative work at the same time.
 Workshop exercises, training regimen, and production work in acting and directing will be built on the foundation of serious historical and theoretical analyses.
 Students will constantly navigate between theory and practice: they will have ample opportunities to apply conceptual learning to actual work with acting and directing.

 In the winter quarter, the whole program will work with a faculty-directed production of The Visit by Friedrich Dürrenmatt, scheduled to be performed at the quarter’s end.
-Students do not need acting and directing credentials to join the program, but they have to participate in a two-part audition for the faculty to get to know them.
-The first audition will take place prior to the start of winter quarter (date and details to be announced), and another on the first week of winter.
+Students do not need acting and directing credentials to join the program, but they have to participate in a two-part audition to be cast in the production.
+The first part of the audition process will take place at the end of previous fall and the second during the first week of winter.
+Students who participate in the two-part audition may have priority during casting.
+Interested students should come to the fall academic fair to get all the information on the dates and location of fall auditions.
+If you cannot make the academic fair or the fall audition, please contact the faculty directly through email to explain your situation.
+Students interested in stage management and some aspects of technical theatre are also welcome to talk to the faculty at the fall academic fair.
 Focused on acting experiments, the production will have the essentials of a college production with less emphasis on the technical effects.

 Fields of Study